 Originality – 6/10

-Although this title may not be overly original in terms of gameplay, and even visual style to any great extent, the overall concept and the progression of the series’ story serves to keep it relatively fresh, and make it stand out among many other games released at the time.
-Indeed, I’ve noticed that throughout gaming history, there hasn’t been a great many mainstream games released that focus on vampirism; the only ones I can think of off the top of my head are either Castlevania or Bloodrayne.
+Although this title may not be overly original in terms of gameplay, and even visual style to any great extent, the overall concept and the progression of the series’ story serve to keep it relatively fresh and make it stand out among many other games released at the time.
+Indeed, I’ve noticed that throughout gaming history, there haven’t been a great many mainstream games released that focus on vampirism; the only ones I can think of off the top of my head are either Castlevania or Bloodrayne.

 To summarize, I happen to think that Blood Omen 2 is fairly underrated, and despite it’s few flaws, it is a game worth playing through more than once.
 With action-packed and varied combat, coupled with the continuation of an incredible story (one that doesn’t even necessarily require players to have played any of the previous games), it will keep players extremely entertained for a pretty impressive amount of time.